 The (normalized) mean clustering coefficient.
 A measure of functional segregation.
 Higher values reflect more clustered connectivity.
+One value is produced for the entire network.
 Within-Module Degree Z-Score:

 The extent to which a node is connected to other nodes in its module.
 A measure of centrality.
 Higher values reflect more within module connectivity.
 Nodes with a high within module degree z-score but a low participation coefficient are known as provincial hubs and play an important part in facilitating modular segregation.
 Nodes with both a high within module degree z-score and a low participation coefficient are known as connector hubs and facilitate intermodular communication.

-\Calculating this measure depends on the presence of (at least some) zeros; thus, it cannot be calculated when there are non-zero values for all entries of the connectivity matrix; therefore, calculation of this property is automatically turned off when using the absolute value of weights for fully connected matrices

-Because a value is produced for each edge, the number of values produced can be quite large and computing/testing can be time consuming.
+One value is produced for each node.
+Calculating this measure depends on the presence of (at least some) zeros; thus, it cannot be calculated when there are non-zero values for all entries of the connectivity matrix; therefore, calculation of this property is automatically turned off when using the absolute value of weights for fully connected matrices +Because a value is produced for each edge, the number of values produced can be quite large and computing/testing can be time consuming.